Chain modifiers

 matchRepo

-matchRepo is used in conjunction with element and video, it compares the state of the element with the state in the Element Repository with the current state within the app.
+Compares the state of the element with the state in the Element repository with the current state within the app.

 For the properties available refer to constant element properties.